Français | Nederlands

 Small is beautiful: a school where each person matters

-Being active in a niche market by offering highly specific and in-person courses for 8 students at the utmost, the school is one of the most specialized colleges in the world.
-Even so, the small-scale campus located in the Ardennes countryside, provides the infrastructure expected from an institution of higher education.
+Our school, one of the most specialised colleges in the world, is active in a niche market, by offering highly specific and in-person courses for 8 students at the utmost (usually 4 to 6).
+Even so, the school provides all of the infrastructure components expected from an institution of higher education.
+(1)

 Tribute to Nicolas Gilbert, royal imperial purveyor